 - plan to highlight specific qualifications or accomplishments

-Based on our reasons above, here are our final takeaways of when and when not to use the Europass CV template:
+Based on our reasons above, here’s our advice on when and when not to use this CV format:

 - showcasing you’re familiar with European job standards

-- submitting it because your target employer or education provider requires one
+- targeting an employer or education provider that requires one

 - searching for a free CV layout option